 - Others have reported that there are plastic pieces in the cage that are not sturdy.
 This is problematic because small animals might be able to chew through the plastic.

-This cage costs $129.99.
+This cage costs about $130.
 It’s worth it if you love the idea of giving your small pets their very own hammock, and if you want a large cage that has many doors in it for greater convenience.

 This is especially a bonus if you like to take your pets out of their cages on a daily basis.

 This cage looks different from the others we’ve featured on the list.
 When you first see it, it actually looks more like a little animal house than a straightforward cage!

 Let’s take a look at its features in greater detail.